Help - Preparing & submitting applications - Radiation Assurance

 Self-managed studies

-When a consistency review has been conducted and completed for your application, you will receive an email from the HRA confirming this and also that it has been registered for self-managed review.
-You should send this email together with the documents checked in the consistency review to the MPE and CRE reviewers who were listed in the Self-Managed Study Registration Form so that they can complete the review in part 2 and part 3 of the research exposure form respectively.
-It is your responsibility to liaise with the reviewers and ensure that the review is completed.
+When the consistency review is complete, you’ll receive an email from the HRA confirming this (and also that it has been registered for self-managed review).
+You should send this email together with the documents checked in the consistency review to the MPE and CRE reviewers who were listed in the Self-Managed Study Registration Form so that they can complete the review in part 2 and part 3 of the Research Exposure Form respectively.
+It’s your responsibility to work with the reviewers and ensure that the review is completed.
 There are no timelines set by the HRA for this part of the process.

 HRA-managed studies

-When a consistency review has been conducted and completed for your application, you will receive an email from the HRA confirming this.
-The HRA will then assign CRE and MPE reviewers to the study to conduct the review.
+When the consistency review has been complete, you’ll receive an email from the HRA confirming this.
+The HRA will then assign CRE and MPE reviewers to the study to conduct the review if you haven’t already specified reviewers or Trusts/Health Boards to be selected.

-Where the HRA-Managed Study Reviewing Trust/Health Board Request Form is not submitted, the HRA will choose the first available reviewers of the appropriate specialisms from its list.
+Where the HRA-Managed Study Reviewing Trust/Health Board Request Form isn’t submitted, the HRA will choose the first available reviewers of the appropriate specialisms from its list.

-Where the HRA-Managed Study Reviewing Trust/Health Board Request Form is submitted, the HRA will assign reviewers from the requested organisation(s) wherever possible.
-If reviewers at the organisation(s) are not available, you will have the option to wait for them to become available or the HRA will choose the first available reviewers of the appropriate specialisms from its list.
-If you wait for reviewers to become available you should be aware that this will not count towards the HRA’s review timeline.
+Where the HRA-Managed Study Reviewing Trust/Health Board Request Form is submitted, the HRA will assign reviewers from the requested organisations wherever possible.
+If reviewers at the organisations are not available, you’ll have the option to wait for them to become available or the HRA will choose the first available reviewers of the appropriate specialisms from its list.
+If you wait for reviewers to become available, you should be aware that this will not count towards the HRA’s review timeline.

-Please note that reviewers have the option to refuse to conduct a review (e.g. because they are about to go on annual leave).
+You should be aware that reviewers have the option to refuse to conduct a review (for example because they are about to go on annual leave, or their existing workload requires prioritisation).
 Where this occurs the HRA will then select the next available reviewer of the appropriate specialism from its list.

-The HRA will provide reviewers who accept the review with a copy of the study documents and the research exposure form.
-If the reviewers have any queries about the information in the application, the HRA will liaise with you on their behalf to resolve the issue(s).
+The HRA will provide reviewers who accept the review a copy of the study documents and the research exposure form.
+If the reviewers have any queries about the information in the application, the HRA will work with you on their behalf to resolve any issues.
 The HRA will also give the reviewers your contact details so that they can contact you directly to begin payment arrangements whilst the review is ongoing.

 Once the review is completed the HRA will send the completed Research Exposure Form back to you and confirm by email that Radiation Assurance has been secured.
-The HRA is currently aiming to send you this email within 40 calendar days of the initial submission being made, excluding the time it takes for you to respond to any queries raised.
-Please note that this timeline includes the consistency review, assigning MPE and CRE reviewers, and the completion of the MPE and CRE reviews.
+The HRA aims to send you this email within 40 calendar days of the initial submission being made, excluding the time it takes for you to respond to any queries raised.
+This timeline includes the consistency review, assigning MPE and CRE reviewers, and the completion of the MPE and CRE reviews.
+During busy periods, this timeline may be extended.

 Back to the top